2013 Michigan State Spartans football team: Ohio State (Big Ten Championship Game)

-On the very first play of the second quarter, Connor Cook hit Keith Mumphery for 72-yard touchdown pass (the second longest scoring play all season for the Spartans) to put Michigan State up 10–0.
-Michigan State would add to its lead on their very next possession as Connor Cook hit Tony Lippett in the corner of the endzone on a 33-yard pass, giving the Spartans a 17–0 lead.
+On the first play of the second quarter, Connor Cook hit Keith Mumphery for 72-yard touchdown pass (the second longest scoring play all season for the Spartans) to put Michigan State up 10–0.
+Michigan State would add to its lead on their next possession as Connor Cook hit Tony Lippett in the corner of the endzone on a 33-yard pass, giving the Spartans a 17–0 lead.
 Trailing 17–0, Braxton Miller led Ohio State on its first scoring drive which ended after Miller found Corey "Philly" Brown over the top of the Michigan State defense on a 20-yard touchdown pass, cutting the deficit to 10.
 After the two teams traded possessions, Ohio State got the ball back with 1:23 remaining in the first half.
-The Buckeyes drive did not start off as planned, as on the very first play, Shillique Calhoun and Max Bullough combined for a sack which resulted in a loss of six.
-On the very next play, Braxton Miller got the majority of that lost yardage back with a 15-yard run.
+The Buckeyes drive did not start off as planned, as on the first play, Shillique Calhoun and Max Bullough combined for a sack which resulted in a loss of six.
+On the next play, Braxton Miller got the majority of that lost yardage back with a 15-yard run.
 With 13 seconds left in the half, after a Michigan State timeout, Miller completed a 38-yard pass to TE Jeff Heuerman to put Ohio State in good field goal position at the MSU 11 yard line.
 Senior kicker Drew Basil converted a 20-yard field goal attempt as time expired to bring the Buckeyes within a touchdown going into halftime, giving them momentum going into the second half in which they would receive the ball first.
 At the end of the first half, Michigan State led 17–10.